 Likewise, 18% of people who lose consciousness in a centrifuge also report symptoms similar to NDEs.

-The famous Lancet study, NDEs can be brought on by things like serious depression, traffic accidents, mountaineering accidents, isolation, and for no apparent reason whatsoever.
+In the Lancet study, NDEs were said to have been brought on by things like serious depression, traffic accidents, mountaineering accidents, isolation, and for no apparent reason whatsoever.
 If people have NDEs when they’re not near death, then aren’t they just… experiences?

 Some skeptics experience NDEs, but remain convinced they are biologically driven, like dreams, and not actual spirit worlds.